galeone/galeone.github.io/_posts/2022-12-21-advent-of-code-tensorflow-day-5.md

     # ...
 ```

-The goal is the remove from the [solution](https://github.com/galeone/tf-aoc/blob/main/2022/5/main.py) the `max_stack_size` and always working with a `tf.Variable` with a variable shape: the tricky part will be the indexing, I guarantee it!
+The goal is the remove from the [solution](https://github.com/galeone/tf-aoc/blob/main/2022/5/main.py) the `max_stack_size` and always work with a `tf.Variable` with a variable shape: the tricky part will be the indexing, I guarantee it!

 ## Conclusion

-You can see the complete solution in the folder `5` in the dedicated GitHub repository (in the `2022` folder): [https://github.com/galeone/tf-aoc](https://github.com/galeone/tf-aoc).
+You can see the complete solution in folder `5` in the dedicated GitHub repository (in the `2022` folder): [https://github.com/galeone/tf-aoc](https://github.com/galeone/tf-aoc).

-Using TensorFlow for solving this problem allowed us to understad that the `tf.strings` package contains only a small set of utilities for working with strings, and that the regular expression support is quite limited.
+Using TensorFlow for solving this problem allowed us to understand that the `tf.strings` package contains only a small set of utilities for working with strings, and that the regular expression support is quite limited.
-Once again, we relied upon the *experimental* `tf.lookup.experimental.MutableHashTable`, that altough being still experimental (by several years!) it works quite well.
+Once again, we relied upon the *experimental* `tf.lookup.experimental.MutableHashTable`, although still experimental (by several years!) it works quite well.

 In the last part of the article I suggested an alternative approach to the problem, that should allow a better design of this solution without a constraint on the maximum number of stacks (and thus, without a constraint on the variable dimension).
 If you want to contribute and submit to the repository a merge request with your alternate solution in pure TensorFlow with a `tf.Variable` with an undefined shape, I'd be very happy to review and talk about it!